tipulive/Php-Engineer-Code/readme.md

 ### 6. Fix a class

 Fix the Rectangle class.
+The rectangle that should be drawn should have its longest side twice as long as the shortest.
 It has a number of coding standards errors, syntax errors and logic errors.

 ### 7. Use Httpful to do an API call